Can women really love cars? Well, is it really that hard to believe?

 - Sustainable Compacts

-In addition to the previous trend, where a woman wants a big vehicle, we see the exact opposite direction, also finding its way.
-Women show more interest in sustainability requirements than men.
+In general, women show more interest in sustainability than men.
 They follow pollution rates and energy consumption metrics.
-This is why they want their vehicles to be compact and efficient – to both their pockets and the environment.
-This is why automakers have started targeting special models for the “Citizen woman” who wants low consumption rates and drives less than her husband.
+This is why they want their vehicles to be compact and efficient – for both their pockets and the environment.

 - Newer Models

-It may not be a shock that women are the gender more interested in newer cars.
-In that past, the scenario was exactly the opposite – a woman would get her husband’s older car when he wants to get a new one.
-Today, this is not the case anymore.
+Today, more women are interested in newer cars.
+In that past, the scenario was exactly the opposite – a woman would inherit her husband’s old car.
+Today, things have changed.
 If we consider the female obsession with shopping, then a car is just another new buy… just bigger and pricier.
 Naturally, it turns out women buy brand new cars more often than men do.
 They want their vehicles younger.
-Just like themselves.

 - The Combo

-So if we put all this into marketing terms, women are a great target for automakers.
-They are the new drivers – skillful and educated; they are the ones who love each piece of their cars.
-Women don’t only have a bigger influence on the decision of the family car, but they also have the buying power to choose their own.
-Even more than one.
+To put it into marketing terms, women are a great target for automakers.
+They are the new drivers – skillful and educated; they love their cars and may even appreciate their mechanics.
+Women have a deciding vote in a family car purchase and often have the buying power to buy a car of their own.
+Sometimes more than one.
 For automakers to succeed in reaching this potential market, they need to reconsider their practices.

 For starters, gendered car advertising should stop.
 Women are no longer just passive figures in the passenger seat.
 They are the ones in control, behind the wheel.
 Stop adding children in the back seats, too.
 A woman’s love for her car extends beyond its function to help her run her chores.